preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 Extensive edits
 *****************
-If you would like to contribute with more extensive changes or additions, as for example new images or a whole new page (which we will appreciate a lot), contact the Documentation Project Manager for instructions.
+If you would like to contribute with more extensive changes or additions, as for example new images or a whole new page, contact the Documentation Project Manager for instructions.